vahidmalekk/blkinjector/README.md

 ## ⚠️ Legal Notice

-This tool is provided for **educational and authorized security testing only**.
-Use only on systems you own or have explicit permission to test.
+This tool is provided for **educational and authorized security testing only**.Use only on systems you own or have explicit permission to test.

 ---